Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ## Background for a wrapper Library

 Core Image CIFilter is already a library that should be used on its own.
 Furthermore, for implementation details, we often find outselves referring to the open-source [Filterpedia](https://github.com/FlexMonkey/Filterpedia) project by Simon Gladman.
+We have everything that we need.
 So, why do we need library for Core Image CIFilter?

 There may be times, when we need to go beyond just chaining a few CIFilter.
 We may need to chain filters, blend it with another image, and then apply more filters to achieve a desired result.
 Or in other words, we may need to apply some kind of node graph to get the effect we wanted.
 As a graphics developer, we often find ourselves in this programmatical chaining and blending process repeatedly.